monpeco/HKUx-HKU_08x/module1-What-is-FinTech/module1.md

 #### Module 1 What is FinTech?  > Industry Showcase: Collaboration between Financial Institutions and Startups (The FinTech Association of Hong Kong

+**Collaboration between financial institutions and startups**

+Initially we saw a lot of work done by FinTechs trying to do it on themselves, looking to disrupt financial services and also the banks at one stage, looking to be more guarded about how they use technology, especially FinTechs with them.

+But as reality dawned in the markets, such as Hong Kong, which is largely a business-to-business, people realised that there needs to be a lot of **Collaboration**.

+Banks need a longer time for transformation, but they also need to be able to be more agile with regards to adopting new technologies.

+FinTechs, they dond have a long runway, and the also aren´t able to have the required capital if the want to face off with banks.

+Secondly, what we are seeing now is banks are not just collaborating with FinTechs, but they are going a step ahead and some of them are **acquiring** them through strategic investments.

+Three, **Cross-regional Collaboration**, you see a certain strands of different FinTechs in different regions, and what banks are trying to do is try to find these FinTechs here.

+Lastly, it is very important that **Compliance** plays a role in making this effort of collaboration between banks and FinTechs faster.

+**Onboarding** is a very important factor, time can be shortened, it gives the starups more time to present POC and be onboarded with the banks.

+**Banking is going to be change not by disruption, but through collaboration**.

+---

+#### Module 1 What is FinTech?
+1.6 FinTech Typology   Video 1.6 FinTech Typology